nipafx/nipafx.dev/content/articles/2015-07-15-comment-your-fucking-code.md

 Where?
 I'll write about that in [my next post](thoughts-on-comments).

-Want to tell others to comment their fucking code?
+In the meantime, to tell others to comment their fucking code!
-Here you go:

-[feather_share]